The Definitive Guide to Epoxy Flooring

 Epoxy flooring material is very substantial.
 However, as a result, it is also very rigid and inflexible.
 It is prone to cracks if the foundation beneath shifts.
 Therefore, proper preparation and application are crucial.

-To fix any damage in your epoxy garage floor coating, you need to relay another coat.
+To fix any damage in your epoxy garage floor coating, you need to apply another coat.
 With a professional overseeing the installation process, you can certainly minimise the risk of cracks.

 Can epoxy be painted over?